ohepworthbell/clothes-rack-carousel/README.md

-# clothes-rack-carousel
+# Clothes Rack Carousel
-A simple carousel with a clothes' rack style of movement.
-Animations are done using CSS3.
+A simple carousel with a clothes' rack style of movement with very basic responsiveness.
+Animations are done using CSS3, switching is done in JavaScript (jQuery depenency, working on vanilla version).

 ### Demo
 Coming soon...